Zequez/logseq-vault/pages/Money Club.md

 - ## Money Story as a Victim
-	- I am born to a family of two parents and a brother -
+	- I am born to a family of father, mother and a brother -